lvgl/lvgl/docs/overview/object.md

 ## Parts

 The widgets are built from multiple parts.
 For example a [Base object](/widgets/obj) uses the main and scrollbar parts but a [Slider](/widgets/core/slider) uses the main, the indicator and the knob parts.
-Parts are similar to *pseudo elements* in CSS.
+Parts are similar to *pseudo-elements* in CSS.

 The following predefined parts exist in LVGL:
 - `LV_PART_MAIN` A background like rectangle*/``